weebank/based/README.md

 # based

+# ‼️ This documentation is out of date.
+We are working on it ‼️

 Let's set up a simple dynamic form example.
 First, create the YAML file that will contain the form components and layout.
 We'll replicate the following example: